smford/eeh-esp32-rfid/README.md

 - Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability
 - Remote reboot command via web interface and api
 - Add syslog bootup time to capture when the device was rebooted
+- Enable heartbeat capability, to be used with a canary to alert upon device failure /health
 - Make variable str in line 193 have a better name